-April is a quieter time in Alaska’s Inside Passage before the the height of the cruise season and therefore it offers plenty of opportunities for personal, often discounted opportunities to see the region's looming, temperate rainforest, craggy glacier fjords, and gleaming blue glaciers.
+Big cruise ships usually don’t start visiting Southeast Alaska until May, so an April visit to the Inside Passage offers plenty of uncrowded, often discounted opportunities to see the region’s looming, temperate rainforest, craggy glacier fjords, and gleaming blue glaciers.

 Spring is an excellent time to join tens of thousands of migratory birds and whales on their return to summer feeding grounds in Alaska.
 Start in Ketchikan, which is visited by thousands of rufous hummingbirds on their annual circuit between California, the Rocky Mountains and Alaska.
 The Ketchikan Hummingbird Festival runs throughout the month of April.
 While you’re there, keep your eye out for gray whales migrating northward to their summer feeding grounds in the Chukchi and Beaufort seas—they sometimes stick so close to shore that you can see them from land.